Conkers: Championships

-In 1965 the World Conker Championships were set up in Ashton (near Oundle) Northamptonshire, England, and still take place on the second Sunday of October every year.
+In 1965, the World Conker Championships were set up in Ashton (near Oundle) Northamptonshire, England, and still take place on the second Sunday of October every year.
 In 2004, an audience of 5,000 turned up to watch more than 500 competitors from all over the world.
 The 2016 Championship was featured on the BBC programme "Countryfile".

-1976 was the first time that a non-British contestant won the Men's World Conker Championship.
+The first time that a non-British contestant won the Men's World Conker Championship was in 1976.
 The Mexican Jorge Ramirez Carrillo took the place of a contestant who was unable to arrive on time at Ashton, and defeated the 1975 champion at the finals.
-The Men's champion has been British in every other year except 1998, when Helmut Kern from Nauort, Germany, won.
+The men's champion has been British in every other year except 1998, when Helmut Kern from Nauort, Germany, won.

-In 1999 the Irish Conker Championships began in Freshford, County Kilkenny in the Republic of Ireland.
+In 1999, the Irish Conker Championships began in Freshford, County Kilkenny, in Ireland.

-2000 saw the first Ladies' champion from outside the UK.
-Selma Becker, originally from Austria, took the title.
+Selma Becker, originally from Austria, was the first ladies' champion from outside the UK, in 2000.
 The title of Queen of Conkers has remained in the UK, except in 2001 when Frenchwoman Celine Parachou won.

-2001 Eamonn Dooley from Freshford in Co.
-Kilkenny, Ireland broke the world record by smashing 306 conkers in one hour.
+Eamonn Dooley from Freshford in County Kilkenny, Ireland broke the world record in 2000 by smashing 306 conkers in one hour.

-In 2004 an alternative World Conker Championships was first hosted at Pill Harriers Rugby Club, Newport, Wales.
+In 2004, an alternative World Conker Championships was first hosted at Pill Harriers Rugby Club, Newport, Wales.
 This championship, known as the World Annual National Conker Championships, has been held every year since and is sanctioned by Dogfish Promotions.
 Contestants from the United States, Italy, England and Wales have taken part.